 A few other natural remedies that you can try, to prevent those extra strands from falling out, include:

 - Give yourself a massage and stimulate the hair follicles.
-You can use your fingers or get a head massage to do this.
-You can massage using cold pressed coconut oil to moisturize your scalp.
-A scalp massage is going to stimulate hair growth and as a bonus giving yourself a massage is also going to relieve stress and tension.
+You can use your fingers or get a head massager to do this.
+Try a massage using cold pressed coconut oil to moisturize your scalp.
+A scalp massage is going to stimulate hair growth and as a bonus, it will also help relieve stress and tension.

 - Start a supplement routine.
 Fish oil, iron, and ginseng, all have been believed to promote hair growth and reduce hair loss.
 It’s always a good idea to check with your doctor before starting on any sort of supplementation.